Treat yourself to a the BEST Watermelon Mojito … this refreshing fresh watermelon cocktail is the perfect summer drink!

 - White Rum

-It’s important to use high quality ingredients here.
-Avoid bottled lime juice, and choose the sweetest watermelon you can find, and you’ll really notice a difference in the finished drink.
+Make sure to use high quality ingredients here.
+Avoid bottled lime juice, and choose the sweetest watermelon you can find.
+You'll really notice a difference in the finished drink.

-If you already have it on hand, you could substitute homemade watermelon juice for the fresh fruit.
-I’d use 1/2 cup juice and add it along with the rum.
-For best results, I wouldn’t recommend substituting store bought juice.
+If you already have it on hand, you can substitute homemade watermelon juice for the fresh fruit.
+I'd use ½ cup juice and add it along with the rum.

 How to Pick a Watermelon